Portland Basement Wet? Cracks in the Concrete? Foundation Issues?

 You might make a short call and talk about it.

-When you’re on the phone, we can discuss the symptoms you are witnessing, and, if you want, set up a time to drive out to your house, take a look at your property and offer some advice on how we will get it taken care of.
+When you’re on the phone, you can discuss the symptoms you are witnessing, and, if you want, set up a time for them to drive out to your house, take a look at your property and offer some advice on how they will get it taken care of.

 When Do I Know if My House Has a Problem?